Lucy Electric launches new factory in Saudi Arabia

 The factory will produce advanced electrical equipment that will support the development of smart grids and meet Saudi Arabia’s growing energy demands while ensuring the highest quality standards are maintained in terms.

-The company's elevated standards for people management and talent development exceed local requirements, emphasising the investment in continuous upskilling, education and inclusivity.
+The company's elevated standards for people management and talent development exceed local requirements, emphasizing the investment in continuous upskilling, education and inclusivity.